bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

     weight: 30

 ---
 You can use Cordova and Ionic frameworks to develop cross-platform apps.
 Bitrise can help you with its automated testing, code signing and deployment procedures so that you can ship your iOS and/or Android app/s to the respective marketplace in no time!
-If your organization has more than one concurrency, you can have Android and iOS builds run simultaneously.
+If your Workspace has more than one concurrency, you can have Android and iOS builds run simultaneously.
 Now let us guide you through the process!

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Before you dive in, make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
 Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your [Bitrise account](https://app.bitrise.io/me/profile#/overview) to your account found on a Git service provider. "%}